cloudify-cosmo/cloudify-stage/widgets/deployments/README.md

 * `Refresh time interval` - The time interval in which the widget’s data will be refreshed, in seconds.
 Default: 10 seconds
 * `Enable click to drill down` - This option enables redirecting to the deployment’s drill down page upon clicking on a specific deployments.
 Default: On
 * `Show execution status label` - Allows showing last execution workflow ID and status near last execution status icon.
 Default: Off
-* `Show first user journey buttons` - When there are no installed deployments, it presents a simplified view, as shown below.
+* `Show first user journey buttons` - When there are no deployments, it presents a simplified view, as shown below.
 ![First user journey buttons]( /images/ui/widgets/blueprint-deployments_first_user_journey.png)
 There are 2 buttons in the view:
     - `Create new Deployment` - redirects to Blueprint Marketplace page, which has the same content as Blueprint Marketplace modal